Back to All Events

 Event Overview

 Stub Stewart State Park is hilly, very forested and rugged terrain.
-The navigational and physical challenges for this event are higher than our typical local CROC meets.
-This includes the White and Yellow courses which are shorter in length but include more climb and steepness than usual.
+The physical challenge for this event is higher than our typical local CROC meets.
+All courses, including White and Yellow are shorter in length but include more climb and steepness than usual.
 All courses include climbing over or around fallen logs.
 It’s a great adventure!
-So, choose your course with this in mind, and start early, especially for the advanced courses.
+So, choose your course with this in mind.

 We use an electronic scoring and timing system known as “e-punch”.
 Each entry or team needs to have an e-punch stick.
 If you don't have your own e-punch stick, the rental cost is included in your registration fee.
 Using e-punch is easy.
 You can learn how at the event, or read about e-punch here.